Franco-skripsie/Development-of-a-Stereoscopic-Camera-System-for-3D-Deformation-Analysis/README.md

 # Development of a Stereoscopic Camera System for 3D Deformation Analysis

-This repository contains the hardware designs and software for a custom stereoscopic (stereo) camera system designed for 3D deformation analysis.
-The system uses two Raspberry Pi Camera Module 3 units synchronized to capture stereo image pairs, which can be used to compute depth information and analyze 3D deformation.
+This repository contains the hardware designs (CAD) and software for a custom stereoscopic camera system designed for 3D deformation analysis.
+The system uses two synchronized Raspberry Pi Camera Module 3 units to capture stereo image pairs, which can be used to compute depth information and analyze 3D deformation.

+## Project Report
+This repository supports the Mechatronic Project 478 final report.
+For a complete understanding of the project's background, design methodology, hardware selection, software algorithms, and full results, please read the complete PDF report.

+View the Full Project Report `25866095-DuPlessis.pdf`

 ## Table of Contents